lasernoises/hacky-rubiks-solver/README.md

 ![sketch of the cube with coordinates](cube.png)

+This shows both the coordinates and the nesting of the arrays.
+The x axis is the outermost array and the z one the innermost.

 ## Got an unsolved cube?

 It better be a 2×2×2 cube.
 3×3×3 ones don't seem solvable by this in a reasonable time, unless they're only a few moves away from a solved state.

 Enter the colors on your cube into the `cube!` macro invocation in `tests/proptest_unsolvable.rs`.

+The orientation of the faces in the `cube` macro is a bit strange.
+For the `top` face, take the z axis as the x axis and x as y, for the left one it's y as x and z as y.
+Then the bottom and right ones are that, but flipped.
+This preserves the origin and keeps the axes poining to the left and down.
+I didn't spend a whole lot of time thinking about the alternatives, so perhaps there is an option that both a simpler implementation and a clearer notation.

 Then run: